 If extenuating circumstances prevent a valid appeal letter from arriving 30 calendar days prior to the closed session of the Council meeting to which the application is assigned, such letters may be submitted up to 30 calendar days after the closed session of the Council meeting for deliberation at the next Council closed session meeting date.

-A valid appeal letter may not:
+A typical valid appeal letter does not:

 - cite material that was not in the original application (see NIH Notice 97-232)